ArunKumarDas-120/ftp-batch/README.md

 </pre>

 3. Edit->User  Click on add enter user name <spring>.
 Check Enable Account and Password to set password
-4. Add Shared Folder  Physical path where we want to keep tranfered file.
+4. Add Shared Folder  Physical path where we want to keep transfered file.